 David R. Miller is a native of Orono and a graduate of the University of Maine and the University of Maine School of Law.
-David served as the City of Bangor's Development Coordinator before entering private practice in his home town, where he developed an expertise in the area of Social Security disability law.
-He went on to join the Law Offices of Joe Bornstein, where he specializes in Social Security disability practice.
+David served as the City of Bangor's Development Coordinator before entering private practice in his home town, where he developed an expertise in the area of Social Security Disability law.
+He went on to join the Law Offices of Joe Bornstein, where he specializes in Social Security Disability practice.
 David is a member of NOSSCR (National Organization of Social Security Claimants' Representatives), MOSSCR (Maine Organization of Social Security Claimants' Representatives), MTLA (Maine Trial Lawyers Association), the Maine State Bar Association, the Penobscot County Bar Association, and the John W. Ballou Inns of Court.
 He is an avid hockey player and youth hockey coach.
 David works out of the firm's Bangor Office.

 Andrew J. Bernstein is a graduate of Bowdoin College and the University of Maine School of Law.
 He was admitted to the Maine state and federal courts in 1980.
 Andy was a litigation partner at Bernstein, Shur, Sawyer & Nelson for 7 years.
 Through 2008, Andy was an in-house disability insurance litigation and business attorney, holding leadership positions at Unum and Disability RMS, Inc. Andy is a member of the Maine State Bar Association and volunteers at the Maine Homeless Legal Project.
 He is the past Chairperson of the Independent Transportation Network of Portland, Maine, a current member of the Board of Directors at Congregation Bet Ha'am, and has been a Cape Elizabeth Little League umpire and rock ‘n roll singer with The Wingtips.
 His areas of focus are long term disability and personal injury law.
 Andy works out of the firm's Portland Office.